-The expenditures were a necessary step towards the subsequent phase of advancing the project.
-Costs include field office and other expenditures related to the pre-operational re-start activities at Punitaqui including general and administration costs, legal fees and salaries.
-As of the date of this MD&A, the Company has completed the resource in-fill and exploration drilling, published a NI 43-101 compliant Resources Statement, completed pre-operational activities related to the re-start of production at Punitaqui, re-started production at Punitaqui, and remains on-track to complete the next phase of its plans as outlined herein.
+The expenditures include office, operational and other expenditures related to the successful restart of underground development and mining, followed by the restart of the processing plant at Punitaqui including general and administration costs, legal fees and salaries.
+As of the date of this MD&A, the Company has completed the resource in-fill and exploration drilling, published a NI 43-101 compliant Resources Statement, re-started production at Punitaqui, and remains on-track to complete the next phase of its plans as outlined herein.

-The Company anticipates making additional expenditures including but not limited to the continued development of the underground mines at Punitaqui.
-Numerous factors outside of the Company's control, including but not limited to commodity prices, political, or environmental issues may influence the value of Punitaqui.
+The Company anticipates making additional expenditures including but not limited to the continued development of the underground mines at Punitaqui, as well as necessary investments at the Punitaqui processing plant.
+Numerous factors outside of the Company's control, including but not limited to commodity prices, political, or environmental issues may influence the future cash flows and value of Punitaqui.